wonwooseo/portable_jukebox_project/README.md

 - [ ] Re-add condition is met

 ## Notes for personal use
+- How clients find host?
+    - QR code?
+    - auto detection?
-- Set session password at config file?
+- Set session password at config file
+    - option to not use password
 - django.channels / websockets for client-server communication
 - YouTube Search API
 - File transferring logic